Click the following links to complete the individual award nomination forms here and the individual grant forms here.

 Val Hamilton Lifetime Achievement Award

-The British Columbia Teacher-Librarians’ Association recognizes the commitment and achievement of teacher-librarians who have made outstanding contributions to teacher-librarianship, school libraries, and/or the BCTLA.
-(AGM, 2008).
+The British Columbia Teacher-Librarians’ Association recognizes the lifetime commitment and achievement of teacher-librarians who have made outstanding contributions to the BCTLA and to our profession.
+(AGM, 2008)

 Criteria:

-The award may be presented annually by the BCTLA for an outstanding, substantial and recognizable long-standing contribution to the BCTLA, school libraries, or teacher-librarianship.
+The award may be presented by the BCTLA Executive to individuals who have made an exemplary, substantial and recognizable long-standing contribution to BCTLA objectives.

 Rules: